kevinsea/Insight-Wiki-Stage/Proposed 4.0 Changes.md

 		Query.Returns(Some<Beer>.Records)
 			.Then(Some<Glass>.Records);

-You can have more than two recordsets returned:
+With any of the methods, You can have more than two recordsets returned:

 	Results<Beer, Glass, Napkin> results = c.QuerySql(
 		"SELECT * FROM Beer; SELECT * FROM Glasses; SELECT * FROM Napkins", parameters,